ntokos/check-aloxe/README.md

     vars.aloxe_address = "$address$"
     vars.aloxe_mode = "coupler"
+    vars.aloxe_timeout = 20
 }
 ```
 3.Then create a number of services that use the command on the hosts.
 In Icinga2 these is much easy to do by using apply rules.
 Here are some examples:
--create services to check couplers status for each desired crystal:
+- create services to check couplers status for each desired crystal:
 ```
 apply Service "crystal-" for (crystal => c_conf in host.vars.crystals) {
    import "generic-service"